esallychang/BIOF521_Spring2022/_episodes/01-Week2-Loading-SRA-Data.md

 > {: .solution}
 {: .challenge}

 `Pair-end data (fasterq-dump)`, `Single-end data (fasterq-dump)` and `Other data (fasterq-dump)` are actually collections of datasets.
 Collections in Galaxy are logical groupings of datasets that reflect the semantic relationships between them in the experiment / analysis.
 In this case the tool creates separate collections for paired-end reads, single reads, and other (any other type of file).
-See the [Galaxy Collections tutorial][collections-tutorial] and watch [Galaxy tutorial videos][galaxy-videos] (with names beginning with “Dataset Collections”) for more information.
+See the [Galaxy Collections tutorial](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/collections/tutorial.html) and watch [Galaxy tutorial videos](https://www.youtube.com/playlist?list=PLNFLKDpdM3B9UaxWEXgziHXO3k-003FzE) (with names beginning with “Dataset Collections”) for more information.

 Explore the collections by first clicking on the collection name in the history panel.
 This takes you inside the collection and shows you the datasets in it.
 You can then navigate back to the outer level of your history.